Aljohn0809/EDM-PORTFOLIO/MIDTERM LAB TASK 3/README.md

 # Creating PIVOT TABLE and DASHBOARD

-## Step 1 -Using the Worksheet on Uncleaned DS Jobs and the transform tables
+## Step 1
+-Using the Worksheet on Uncleaned DS Jobs and the transform tables
+- Analyze the Salary Data
 - Sal By Role
 - Sal By State
 - Sal by Size